MarkTheTestStrategist/ByteSizedDocs/DataSets/UK_Phone_Numbers.md

 # Overview

-The phone numbers in this documentareusing the British TV & Movie telephone ranges.
-This means that you can use them safely for testing without a customer inadvertently being phoned or receiving a text message.
+The phone numbers in this document are using the British TV & Movie telephone ranges.
+This means that you can use them safely for testing with confidence and knowing you are not inadvertently using a live number.

 ## The Numbers